psavery/PyLAD-Viewer/README.md

 The polar view is in the bottom tile.

 The polar view is warped so that two theta is along the x-axis, and eta (or phi) is along the y axis.
-If the instrument is [calibrated](#Configuration) correctly, Debye-Scherrer rings should appear straight.
+If the instrument is [calibrated](#configuration) correctly, Debye-Scherrer rings should appear vertical.

 At the bottom of the polar view is an azimuthal average (lineout) along two theta.
 This shows intensities found at different values of two theta, and